jzy3d/jzy3d-api/jzy3d-core/README.md

 IGLLoader

 Move
-- Drawable texture to NATIVE because it uses an internal
+- Drawable texture to NATIVE because it uses an internal texture

 Dive in
 - AWTImageViewport